 Help Save Children in Yemen

 As the war in Yemen enters its fourth year – children in Yemen are facing a massive crisis.
-The volatile civil war, taking place in the midst of growing poverty, is causing the world’s largest humanitarian emergency.
+The volatile civil war, taking place in the midst of growing poverty, is causing the world’s worst humanitarian emergency.
 As the conflict rages on, the needs of vulnerable children continue to grow.
-22 million people – three out of every four – urgently need lifesaving assistance.
+Over 22 million people – three out of every four – urgently need lifesaving assistance.
 Countless more children are at risk of starvation as Yemen edges toward the brink of famine.